Renal Cell Carcinoma Stage 4- Alpha Lipoic Acid/Low-dose Naltrexone

 2 comments

-Neil Banschbach says a couple of years ago
+Neil Banschbach says 3 years ago

 I have been taking LDN for over six months.
 I’m at 6 .5mg favs now and not seeing a huge change.
 On my own, I started adding ALA to my daily supplement regimen.
 I was taking 2-300mg capsule daily.
 I started getting diarrhea pretty bad and had to stop the ALA.
 Any suggestions on how to get back to taking the ALA again.
 Thanks